Where to Eat in Northern Liberties

 Beef suya platter with jollof and plantains at Suya Suya / Photograph by Ted Nghiem

 In recent years, Northern Liberties has become home to a ton of younger Philadelphians who want to have a great time.
-And that great time takes many forms — from a whole lot of neighborhood bars to the variety of BYOBs.
-This guide is for the folks who live or work in the area (or are just visiting from another neighborhood for the night), and are looking to get to know the best Northern Liberties has to offer.
+And that great time takes many forms — from a plethora of neighborhood bars to a variety of BYOBs.
+This guide is for the folks who live or work in the area (or are just visiting from another neighborhood for the night) and are looking to get to know the best Northern Liberties has to offer.

 We’re defining the Northern Liberties neighborhood as 6th Street to the Delaware River, between Spring Garden and Girard Avenue.